Why Your E-commerce Conversion Rate Optimisation Isn't Hitting the Bottom Line

 Consider users who are not ready to purchase today.
 They may represent a substantial share of traffic (up to 50% in many cases) and a meaningful future revenue opportunity.
 But capturing that value requires coordination across teams:

-Optimising for behaviours associated with conversion feels logical, measurable and controllable, it is a widely adopted experimentation strategy and allows for organisations to scale testing programmes to dozens or hundreds of tests per month.
+Optimising for behaviours associated with conversion feels logical, measurable and controllable.
+It is a widely adopted experimentation strategy and allows organisations to scale testing programmes to dozens or hundreds of tests per month.
 This approach justifies investments in expensive technology platforms and allows organisations to ‘constantly iterate’ their customer experience.

 Unfortunately, this approach doesn’t impact the bottom line.